usdigitalresponse/usdr-gost/docs/setup-gmail.md

 # GMail Setup

+> [!WARNING]
+> Email setup is generally not required for local development, unless you're directly working on email templates or sending.

 Users log into the app by means of a single-use link that is sent to their email.
 In order to set your app up to send this email, you'll need to setup an App Password in Gmail.

 Visit: <https://myaccount.google.com/apppasswords> and set up an "App Password" (see screenshot below). *Note: Select "Mac" even if you're not using a Mac.*